New Audi RS5 Coupe: First Impression

 The integral all-wheel traction makes the new RS5, which is built on the second-generation MLB platform, very competent indeed.
 It also looks pretty good too.
 I mean just look at that taut bodywork, which strikes the perfect balance between in-your-face and discreet.
 Then there are the bits that make it sporty from behind the wheel.
 Let’s start with the sport differential.
 In Audi-speak, it’s called torque vectoring – a witchcraft of sorts that can make the power from the engine dance between each of the axles so that you can maximise your time behind the wheel.
 Next up is the steering itself, which – if we’re honest – lacks feel, but remains as precise as ever.
 It’s well balanced, and doesn’t lose sight of its sportiness, which is the main purpose of this fast RS coupe.

 And what about the engine?
 Yes, it’s a downsized V6 unit, but the sound of the engine is imperious, profound even, and it leaves you in no doubt of its intentions.
 As soon as the accelerator is touched, torque comes gushing in – which, of course, feels great.
 There’s absolutely no turbo lag whatsoever.
 The revs climb so fast and the thrust builds so furiously that it beggars belief.
 Sure, the old V8 had more charisma, but even then this V6 takes the game forward in terms of performance.
-And the V6 plays very well with the super-smooth ZF eight-speed torque converter transmission.
+The V6 also plays very well with the super-smooth ZF eight-speed torque converter transmission.
 In the S5, it sort of struggles when you ask it to upshift quickly, but here the Audi engineers have tweaked it to match the insanity of this hot new RS5.
 The gears, then, always come at the right time.

 The new A5 will be launched in India this October, and the new RS5 is sure to follow sometime in early 2018.

-audi rs5 dashboard
+Audi rs5 dashboard

 The cabin is sporty of course, but not at the expense of Audi’s inherent subtlety when it comes to automotive interiors.
 The ergonomics are excellent and the integration of the multimedia systems is remarkable.